 If you can manage back to school week and the school year without any of the restrictions above, be thankful, between 15% and 35% of the population can’t.
 I share this information to raise awareness and because I struggled with back to school season for a long time and no one cared or understood why I couldn’t be a “normal” mom.

 The World Health Organization says that as much as 24% of global disease is caused by environmental exposures.

-Interestingly the WHO has a lot to say about some diseases cause by indoor air pollution.
+Interestingly the WHO has a lot to say about some diseases caused by indoor air pollution.
 Did you know that there are 37 million cases per year; 41% of all cases globally of Lower respiratory infections, largely from air pollution, both indoor and outdoor?

-Also, Chronic Obstructive Pulmonary disease (COPD) — a slowly progressing disease characterized by a gradual loss of lung function has approximately 12 million cases per year; 42% of all cases globally, largely as a result of exposures to workplace dusts and fumes and other forms of indoor and outdoor air pollution.
+Also, Chronic Obstructive Pulmonary Disease (COPD) — a slowly progressing disease characterized by a gradual loss of lung function has approximately 12 million cases per year; 42% of all cases globally, largely as a result of exposures to workplace dusts and fumes and other forms of indoor and outdoor air pollution.
 Source